MinchinWeb/blog.minchin.ca/content/20200717-seafoam-245-released.md

 - *bug*: have bullet points list separators go to the next line.
 - *bug*: only display comment count if there are comments.

+#### Version 2.4.6 -- July 18, 2020

+- *bug*: add a new non-breaking spaces to help flow of article details on blog index.